 - Add the dry ingredients mixing until just combined.
 Stir in chocolate chips.

 - Pour 1 1/2 cups of water into the pressure cooker and place the trivet in the bottom.
+Put the bundt pan on the trivet.
+(Use a foil sling to help make removing the bundt pan easier.)

 - Lock the lid in place.
 Select High Pressure and set the timer for 25 minutes.
 When beep sounds, turn off pressure cooker and use a natural pressure release for 10 minutes and then do a quick pressure release to release any remaining pressure.
 When valve drops carefully remove lid.